 Buying a violin can be expensive, especially when you aren’t sure whether a beginner will continue to play the violin, so you want to make sure that you are buying the best violin for the lowest price.
 We’re here to share with you what affordable violin brands we recommend so that you can be confident that you are buying one of the best violin brands while getting a great value.

 Our list of the best violin brands for beginners below is based on quality and affordability.
 It is intended to help you select a high-value violin brand that fits within your budget.
 If you’re looking for a thorough guide to violin brands for all levels, check out our full guide to the best violin brands.

 Most beginner violins cost somewhere between $100-$500, and the violin brands listed below are within that price range.

 Best Violin Brands for Beginners

 We have listed our favorite violin brands for beginners below.
-We’ll start with an overview of the best violins for beginner and then proceed into a description of each of the brands.
+We’ll start with an overview of the best violins for beginners and then proceed into a description of each of the brands.